Chapter 8 Indicators and time series

 ]

-A description of the error and remedy measures.
+A description of the error and remedy measures.notes

 This element is open and reserved for explanatory notes deemed useful to the users of the data.
 Notes should account for additional information that might help: replicate the series; access the data and research area, or discoverability in general.